jamesxv7/homestead/readme.md

 ###Launch The Vagrant Box

-Once you have edited the Homestead.yaml to your liking (if necesary), run the vagrant up command from the Homestead directory in your terminal.
+Once you have edited the Homestead.yaml to your liking (if necesary), run the vagrant up command from the **bpo** directory in your terminal.
 Vagrant will boot the virtual machine, and configure your shared folders and Nginx sites automatically!

 ###SSH Homestead Virtual Machine to Install Laravel